Ma-Loma/Antikor/README.md

-# Antikor
- Ozon vs NO2 im hessischen Messnetz
+# Anticorralation of Ozon and NO2
+ Analysis of measurement values of Ozon and NO2 of all HLNUG measurement station in Hessen.
+ All explanations, analysis results and implications are included in the pptx.